alexconst/vim-pajema/README.md

 - spring cleaning
 - add configuration options
 - add information on https://github.com/jgm/pandocfilters (probably most if not all could have been done using filters)
+- fix shortcuts so that they only work with markdown files